Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 The `install_dir` setting does not point at the directory the installation actually lives in, so LibreNMS cannot find its own files.
 Set it to the path that holds `.env`, usually `/opt/librenms`.

-### `Timeout after 30s while validating "/opt/librenms".`
+### A validation run timed out

+`Timed out after 30s and not checked: rrdcheck.`

-A single validation run did not finish in time and was killed.
+A validation run did not finish in time and was killed.
 The `rrdcheck` group is the usual reason, it reads every RRD file.
 Raise `--timeout`, raise the command timeout in the service definition with it (the timeout applies per run, and every optional group costs a run of its own), or drop the group from `--group`.
 A default run that suddenly takes this long instead points at a database or a disk that has become slow.

+Everything the other runs found is still reported and still drives the state, so the timeout does not hide a problem elsewhere.
+Where every run timed out there is nothing left to report and the message becomes `Timeout after 30s while validating "/opt/librenms".` instead.

+### `Nothing checked.
+The filters dropped every validation result.`

+`--match` and `--ignore` between them removed every result LibreNMS reported, so nothing was evaluated.
+A pattern kept deliberately wide looks the same as one that is wider than intended, which is why this is OK by default.
+Narrow the pattern, or set `--no-match-severity=warn` on hosts where an empty report means the check is misconfigured.
+A group that ran and simply found nothing does not produce this message.

 ### `Nothing checked.
 None of the requested validation groups was run.`